rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

     !!! note

-        The previous exercises were querying and working with packages that are already installed on the system.
-In the following exercises, we'll start working with packages not yet installed.
+        The previous exercises were querying and working with packages already installed on the system.
+In the following exercises, we'll start working with packages that have not yet installed.
 We'll use the DNF application to download the packages we'll use in the following steps.

-6. First ensure that the `wget` application is not already installed on the system.
+6. First, ensure the `wget` application is not already installed on the system.
 Type:

     ```
     $ rpm -q wget